 Tractors are the ultimate transformers with more attachments and accessories than a kid’s action figure.
 Choosing the right implements will allow you to do the work of someone with a whole host of different machines at their disposal.
+(Still deciding on your base tractor?
+We compared John Deere and Kubota compact tractors—see which came out on top.)

 Before you shop for equipment